4abin/4abin/README.md

 - 👋 Hi, I’m @4abin
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, SQL, mongoDB, tableau, PowerBI, cassandra
+- 🌱 I’m currently learning Python, SQL, tableau, PowerBI

 <!---
 4abin/4abin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.